-The summer is here and many in Alberta will head to their seasonal homes.
+The summer is here and many families will head to their seasonal homes.
 Whether you own a cabin in the woods, a lakeside cottage, or a resort condominium at a golf course, a regular assessment of your insurance coverage is just as essential for your getaway spot as it is for your regular home.

 Be Diligent About Safety Even on Holiday